Malekaia/Antwerp/README.md

 ## Overview:
 Antwerp was a closed-source build program for [logicalbranch.github.io](https://logicalbranch.github.io).
 It was ported from [Node.js](https://nodejs.org/en/) & [Pug](https://pugjs.org/api/getting-started.html) to [Rust](https://www.rust-lang.org/) & [Tera](https://tera.netlify.app/) and is now an open-source framework for building static websites.

 It takes resources specified in a config object and copies assets & directories, compiles SCSS stylesheets, and renders Tera templates to generate a static site in a user-defined folder.
-Antwerp also supports multiple builds using seperate config instances.
-For a sample build config, see [src/test/logicalbranch.rs](https://github.com/Malekaia/Antwerp/blob/master/src/test/logicalbranch.rs).
+Antwerp also supports multiple builds using seperate config instances.<!-- For a sample build config, see [src/test/logicalbranch.rs](https://github.com/Malekaia/Antwerp/blob/master/src/test/logicalbranch.rs). -->

 This project is experimental and not production ready or tested, please be cautious.
 For open issues and scheduled updates, [click here](https://github.com/Malekaia/Antwerp/issues).
 For all issues and updates, [click here](https://github.com/Malekaia/Antwerp/issues?q=is%3Aissue).